-Traditionally given in the form of pills that are taken by mouth, or delivered through an IV, new forms of delivery to the tumor site specifically are showing great promise, reducing the harmful side effects to healthy, disease fighting white blood cells.
+Traditionally given in the form of pills that are taken by mouth, or delivered through an intravenous or sometimes called an IV, new forms of delivery to the tumor site specifically are showing great promise, reducing the harmful side effects to healthy, disease fighting white blood cells.
 Two areas of advanced treatments include injecting the drug into the tumor (Intratumoral injection), pumping the drug into the tumor under pressure for a better distribution (convection enhanced delivery) or by surgically placing a drug-wafer into the tumor cavity that dissolves over time.